jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ```

 ???
-Marking the function constexpr doesn't mean that it gets executed at compile-time; just that ir could.
+Marking the function constexpr doesn't mean that it gets executed at compile-time; just that it could.
 You have to evaluate it in a constexpr context to force it to be evaluated at compile-time.

 ---
+name: Background
+class: left, middle

 ### Compile-time basics: functions

 ```cpp